OpenIPC/device-cip-37210/README.md

 No errors should appear!

-If not so, repeat from step `6` or you can do it from OpenIPC BURN utility same way (in this case backup  `fullflash-CIP37210.bin` file should already exist on microsd card before powering up).
+If not so, repeat from step `6` or you can do it from OpenIPC BURN utility same way (in this case backup  `fullflash-CIP37210.bin` file should already exist on microSD card before powering up).

 After this step the camera should boot from factory firmware.